Kansas Asthma Initiative

 - Improving practice adherence to guidelines for the diagnosis and treatment of asthma

-- Developing a toolkit for providers without the most current national guidelines
+- Developing a toolkit for providers without access to the most current national guidelines

-The asthma TeleECHO program, which will officially begin in the fall of 2016, will facilitate four weekly sessions over the course of a month.
-In these sessions, participating clinics will pick and present an asthma-related case, and everyone in the session can provide input.
+The asthma TeleECHO program, which officially began in the fall of 2016, facilitates four weekly sessions over the course of a month.
+In these sessions, participating clinics pick and present an asthma-related case, and everyone in the session can provide input.
 The TeleECHO program is made possible through collaborations with KUMC’s rural education program led by Michael Kennedy, MD, and the telemedicine/telehealth department led by Eve-Lynn Nelson, PhD.
-KUMC’s TeleECHO’s program coordinator, Carla Deckert, will initiate contact with community-based practices serving asthma patients.
-Rural medical education preceptor sites will serve as points of contact for the community partnerships.
+KUMC’s TeleECHO program coordinator, Carla Deckert, initiates contact with community-based practices serving asthma patients.
+Rural medical education preceptor sites serve as points of contact for the community partnerships.

 The Kansas Asthma Initiative also provides community engagement, often in the form of health fairs and site visits to hospitals.
-These events are open to the public, so groups such as teachers, school nurses, coaches, and parents of asthma patients can learn more about treatment options.
+These events are open to the public, so teachers, school nurses, coaches, parents of asthma patients, and other groups can learn more about treatment options.